 Washington, D.C.
-20549 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, FORM 10-K $\boxtimes$ ANNUAL REPORT PURSUANT TO SECTION ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT O OF 1934 TRANSITION REPORT PURSUANT TO SE For the fiscal year ended December 31, 2021 CCTION 13 OR 15(d) OF THE SECURITIES EXCHANGE A CT OF 1934 For the transition period from to Commission file number: 1-08325 MYR GROUP INC. (Exact name of registrant as specified in its charter) Delaware 36-315 58643 (State or other jurisdiction of incorporation or organization) (I.R.S.
-E Identifica 12150 East 112th Avenue Henderson CO 80640 (Address of principal executive offices, including zip code) (303) 286-8000 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of ea ch exchange on which regist ered Common Stock, \$0.01 par value MYRG Nasdaq Stock Market LLC Nasdaq Global Market) Securities registered pursuant to Section 12(g) of the Act: No one Indicate by check mark if the registrant is a well-know n seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ N 0 ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. $$ es □ No ⊠ filed all reports required to be filed by Section 13 or 15(d) of the Secu e such reports), and (2) has been subject to such filing requirements f months (or chap ter) during the preceding 12 months (or for such shorte mitted electronically every Interactive Data File required to be submit ${f r}$ period that the registrant was required to submit such files).
-Yes $oxtimes$ No □ 3 (- defin Indicate by check mark whether the registrant is a larg itions of "large accelerated filer," "accelerated filer," e accelerated filer, an accelerated filer, a non-accelerated filer, a smal smaller reporting company" and "emerging growth company" in Rule ler reporting company of a 12b-2 of the Exchange or an emerging growth compare Act. ıy.
-See the Large accelerated file r ⊠ Acceler ated filer Non-accelerated filer □ Smaller reporting company Emergii ng growth company П
+20549

+FORM 10-K

+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2022

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from Commission file number: 1-08325

+MYR GROUP INC.

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+36-3158643 (I.R.S.
+Employer Identification No.)

+to

+12121 Grant Street, Suite 610 Thornton, CO 80241

+(Address of principal executive offices, including zip code)

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value MYRG The Nasdaq Stock Market LLC (Nasdaq Global Market)

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗷

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗷

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer × Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box